AbdalrhmanBasel/AbdalrhmanBasel/README.md

 ## ⚡ Fun Fact
 - I like tech entrepreneurship.
 - I'm passionate about knowing & learning about startups developments.
-- I love taking care of my health and I my muscles by going to the gym.
+- I love taking care of my health and my muscles by going to the gym.
-- I'm very comfortable with public speaking to persuade and convince people.
+- I'm very comfortable with public speaking in the aim of persuading and convince other people around business ideas.

 ## 📫 How to reach me
 You can reach me on LinkedIn or Twitter.
 You can also visit my website to learn more about me and my work.